void-linux/void-docs/src/config/graphical-session/wayland.md

 - labwc: a window-stacking compositor, inspired by Openbox
 - Qtile: a dynamic tiling Wayland compositor (via qtile-wayland)

+Some compositors do not depend on any [fonts](./fonts.md), which can cause many applications to not work.
+Install a font package to fix this.

 ### Video drivers

 Both GNOME and KDE Plasma have EGLStreams backends for Wayland, which means they